 By confirming the GA status of a feature, the following changes are made to your configuration:

 - The feature is enabled on all OneAgents that fulfill the minimum GA version requirement.

-- The feature is disabled on all OneAgents that don’t fulfill the GA version requirement; this includes OneAgents that are still in Beta!
+- The feature is disabled on all OneAgents that don’t fulfill the GA version requirement; this includes OneAgents that are still in Early Adopter Release!

-- The feature is removed from the OneAgent beta features list (and added to the troubleshooting section of the Deep monitoring settings page).
+- The feature is removed from the OneAgent Early Adopter Release features list (and added to the troubleshooting section of the Deep monitoring settings page).

 This process ensures that you can safely upgrade to new OneAgent versions without activating features that you haven’t yet tested.

 List of active OneAgent Early Adopter Release features